 Mayo typically contains eggs, so it is not vegan.
 However, you can easily make vegan chipotle mayo by blending a chipotle chile with vegan mayo.

 No, chipotle mayo does not contain dairy.
-It contains eggs and lots of oil, though.
+It contains eggs and oil, though.

 Plant based mayonnaise can be made of a variety of ingredients.
 Some are made of tofu (like in this recipe), others are made with copious amounts of oil and something to emulsify it like aquafaba.
 Nut or seed-based mayos are made with cashews, sunflower seed kernels or almonds.